-We invite you to explore our departments and programs and discover the research opportunities in cutting-edge research available to the students since their undergraduate years.
+We invite you to explore our departments and programs and discover the many opportunities for discovery available at the College of Staten Island.

 The Division of Science and Technology includes the following departments: Biology, Chemistry, Computer Science, Engineering Science and Physics, and Mathematics.